RakipGit/ActiveDirectory_Enterprise_Lab/README.md

 * Testing folder permissions from the client machine helped confirm the practical impact of access control decisions.
 * Applying GPOs showed how administrators can centrally enforce user restrictions, desktop settings, and security configurations.
 * Configuring audit policies and reviewing Event Viewer logs helped me understand how Windows environments can monitor important system activities.
+* Creating and restoring an Active Directory System State backup helped me understand the importance of backup and recovery for Domain Controllers.

 ---